bangcorrupt/freetribe-docs/docs/dsp-architecture.md

 `freetribe/dsp/src/kernel/knl_*`

-Similar to the CPU firmware, the kernel should orchestrate a set of services, built on device and peripheral drivers.
+The kernel orchestrates a set of services, built on device and peripheral drivers.
 The rest of this section looks at each layer, from the hardware up.

 ### Peripheral